anyhotcountry/leaderboard/README.md

 * Sequence Quordle

 The Jupyter notebook analyses the data over a whole month and determines the overall winner for the month.

+## Update 2025-08-28

+wordle.py is a Python rewrite of the JavaScript code.
+It is intended to be run using Pythenista on iOS